What is Intimate Care Laser Therapy?

 How much will the procedure cost?

-Women interested in this treatment should schedule with a provider to discuss cost.
+Women interested in this treatment should Schedule a consult with Dr Serena to discuss cost.

 Is this procedure safe for women with breast cancer?

-Yes, the MonaLisa Touch therapy is particularly well suited for patients who cannot, or prefer not to receive estrogen therapy.
+Yes, ICLT is particularly well-suited for patients who cannot, or prefer not, to receive estrogen therapy.

 Will the procedure be covered by insurance?